pasdam/pasdam.github.io/content/blog/posts/migrate_personal_blog_from_gatsby_to_hugo.md

 ## A love-hate relationship with GatsbyJS

 Surprisingly, with Gatsby it was love at first sight.
-I initially thought it was a great way of creating a static website, such as the blog I wanted to develop: coming from other ecosystems, having a more organized development for HTML/JS/CSS components compared to the vanilla one was a breath of fresh air, and more in line with what I was used to.
+It seemed like the perfect solution for building a static website like my blog.
+Coming from other ecosystems, I appreciated the structured approach to HTML/JS/CSS components compared to vanilla development.

-The first few months it was all good, once developed the main structure of the blog, adding content was super easy, the deployment was fast and the performances of the website were good.
+For the first few months, everything ran smoothly.
+Once the blog's core structure was in place, adding content was effortless, deployments were fast, and website performance was good.

-The **problems** started to arise like a year after the initial release of the blog, when I decided to bump the version of the framework: I naively thought it would be just a matter of downloading the latest one, update all the dependencies, maybe update 1 or 2 things in the code and then I could go back on doing what actually mattered, posting content. **Boy I was wrong!**
+The **problems** started to arise about a year after the initial release of the blog, when I decided to bump the version of the framework: I naively thought it would be just a matter of downloading the latest one, update all the dependencies, maybe update 1 or 2 things in the code and then I could go back on doing what actually mattered: posting content. **Boy, I was wrong!**

-First of all there were a number of breaking changes in the framework itself, which to a certain degree are to be expected, but these basically required me to rewrite big chunks of the code to adapt it to the latest framework version.
+First of all there were a number of breaking changes in the framework itself, which to a certain degree are to be expected, but these basically required me to rewrite big chunks of the blog code to adapt it to the latest version.

 In addition to that, updating all the other dependencies, and finding the right compatible versions with one another, while at the same time addressing